The Ruly Bully

 We use the “find it” command for this.
 If your dog is half as food- or treat-motivated as our Prim is, they’ll love it.
 Prim frequently runs to our “find it pile” hoping that kibble will magically appear.
 This behavior is similar to using a snuffle mat, but doesn’t involve crafting or supplies (except destroyed toys)!
 Check out our guide on how to make a DIY snuffle mat for more information!

 We’ve all heard the old adage that a tired dog is a good dog, but to be more direct, the more outlets they have for energy, the less likely they are to engage in undesirable behavior.
 If your dog has a lot of chew toys, he’s less likely to chew your shoes.
-Similarly, if your dog uses their mind to solve problems, it’s less likely they will use all that mental energy to find ways to get into trouble (because they are curious and bored).
+Similarly, if your dog uses their mind to solve canine enrichment toys, it’s less likely they will use all that mental energy to find ways to get into trouble (because they are curious and bored).

 We believe mental stimulation is one of the areas that most dogs could use and nose work for dogs is a perfect way to get their minds going.
 How many of us have a dog that can play for hours or run 3 miles and still have energy left over?
 We have one of those dogs ourselves, so we understand how it goes.